nrfconnect/sdk-nrf/samples/bluetooth/central_dfu_smp/README.rst

       Total response received - decoding
       {_"r": "Echo message: 1"}

 #.
-Disconnect the devices by, for example, pressing the Reset button on the Central board.
+Disconnect the devices by, for example, pressing the Reset button on the Central.
-   Observe that the boards automatically reconnect and that it is again possible to send data between the two boards.
+   Observe that the kits automatically reconnect and that it is again possible to send data between the two kits.

 Dependencies
 ************